Within Skubana, sellers have the ability to create Fulfillment by Amazon (FBA) Shipments without the hassle of doing it directly in Seller Central.

 These buttons are:

-Once Amazon receives the shipments, Skubana will automatically update the FBA warehouse quantities as soon as Amazon makes the quantities available in the API.
+Once Amazon receives the shipment, Skubana will automatically update the FBA warehouse quantities as soon as Amazon makes those quantities available via the API.